Anisotropic functional Laplace deconvolution: Introduction to the theory of banded Toeplitz matrices.

 \section{Introduction to the theory of banded Toeplitz matrices.}

-The proof of asymptotic optimality of the estimator $\hat{f}_{\widehat{m}}$ relies heavily on the theory of banded Toeplitz matrices developed in B\"{o}ttcher and Grudsky (2000, 2005).
-In this subsection, we review some of the facts about Toeplitz matrices which we shall use later.
+The proof of asymptotic optimality of the estimator ${\hat{f}}$ relies heavily on the theory of banded Toeplitz matrices developed in B\"{o}ttcher and Grudsky (2000, 2005).
+In this subsection, we review some of the facts about Toeplitz matrices which {were used in the proofs in Section 7}.

 Consider a sequence of numbers $\{ b_k \}_{k=-\infty}^\infty$ such that $\sum_{k=-\infty}^\infty |b_k| < \infty$.
 An infinite Toeplitz matrix $T=T(b)$ is the matrix with elements $T_{i,j} = b_{i-j}$, $i,j=0,1, \ldots $.